howaboutyu/kubric_object_detection/README.md

 Several challenges are encountered in this project, including:

+* Some objects in the testing images are not present in the assets folder.
 * Variation in cameras, lighting conditions, backgrounds, and specular highlights.
 * Motion blur in the images.
 * Presence of objects other than bottles or cans.